solcoteh/Full_Tricks/Windows-Privilege-Escalation.md

-sc queryex type=service # List of all running services sc qc apphostsvc # Check the configuration details of a particular service
+sc queryex type=service # List of all running services sc qc WindowsScheduler # Check the configuration details of a particular service

 ----------------------------------------------------------------
 # Check services through the Windows Registry